The 73rd British Academy Film Awards

 BAFTA-nominated Alex Holmes for his film 'Maiden' which follows the first all-female crew during The Round The World Yacht Race helmed by Tracey Edwards.
 Here he his chatting about his film with HeyUGuys.

-Photo courtesy of Rachel.
+Photo courtesy of Rachael.

 BAFTA-nominated Lawrence Sher for 'Joker' credits Julie Donovan, AC, for being instrumental for bringing some of the best 1st & 2nd female ACs and loaders on his teams over the last 15 years.